Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators: Results and Discussion

-To interpret these observations, in Section S5 of the Supplementary Material~\cite{Supplementary} we calculate the polarization dependence of the XLD contrast within the monoclinic phase.
+To interpret these observations, in Supplementary Note 3~\cite{Supplementary} we calculate the polarization dependence of the XLD contrast within the monoclinic phase.
 In brief, the $a_{1g}$ singlet and the $e^\pi_g$ doublet transform, respectively, as the one dimensional, $A_1\sim z^2$, and two dimensional, $E\sim (x,y)$, irreducible representations of $D_3$.
 The monoclinic distortion generates a mixing between $a_{1g}$ and the combination of the $e^\pi_g$ that lies on the $\bd{a}_m-\bd{c}_m$ monoclinic plane, i.e., perpendicular to $\bd{b}_m$.
-Such combination evidently changes among the three equivalent monoclinic twins, and, because of its directionality, it does contribute to the XLD signal, which we find is minimum (maximum) for in-plane components of the field parallel (perpendicular) to the $\bd{b}_m$ axis.
-Since the latter can be any of the three hexagonal axes, this immediately explains the observation in Fig.~\ref{Fig_rotations}b, but also allows us to conclude that the interface between two of the three monoclinic twins is perpendicular to the $\bd{b}_m$ axis of the third one.
+Such combination evidently changes among the three equivalent monoclinic twins, and, because of its directionality, it does contribute to the XLD signal, which we predict is minimum (maximum) for in-plane components of the field parallel (perpendicular) to the $\bd{b}_m$ axis. {Since the latter can be any of the three hexagonal axes, that immediately explains the observation in Fig.~\ref{setup_domains} and allows inferring the direction of primitive hexagonal vectors, which are shown in the figure.
+In addition, the data reported in Fig. \ref{setup_domains} make us conclude that the interface between two monoclinic twins forms along the direction perpendicular to the $\bd{b}_m$ axis of the third one.}

-\section{Multiscale modelling}
+\subsection{Multiscale modelling}